andrescosta/jobico-cloud/README.md

 ![ha](img/ha.png)

 This topology features multiple control plane servers and one or more worker nodes, designed to ensure redundancy and fault tolerance in production environments.
+It leverages **HAProxy** and **Keepalived** to implement a highly available **load balancer** setup.

 ### Single Node Configuration